GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/05.341-350/08.In-the-Heart-of-Jesus/docs.md

 ---
+title: |
-title: 348.
-In the Heart of Jesus
+    348. In the Heart of Jesus - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 348.
+In the Heart of Jesus.
+In the heart of Jesus there is love for you,  Love most pure and tender, love most deep and true;  Why should you be lonely, why for friendship sigh,  When the heart of Jesus has a full supply?
+    keywords:  |
-    keywords: Church Hymnal, In the Heart of Jesus, In the heart of Jesus,
+        Church Hymnal 1941, adventhymnals, advent hymnals, In the Heart of Jesus, In the heart of Jesus.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 348. IN THE HEART OF JESUS
+####  Church Hymnal 1941,

 ```txt
 1.